top of page

 When Life Changes Overnight

-And then, like it does for so many families living through trauma, progress slowly plateaued.
-Not because of a lack of effort, but because the body settles into the long term reality of injury.
-That’s when another layer of healing begins that no therapist can hand you a schedule for.
+And then, as happens for many families living with long-term injury, progress can plateau.
+Not because of a lack of effort, but because the body settles into the long-term reality of injury.

 Still living.